In Iraqi holy city, row over female violinist at soccer match shows social rift

 By John Davison

-KERBALA, Iraq (Reuters) - The match should have been cause for young Iraqis to celebrate.
+KERBALA, Iraq, Aug 7 (Reuters) - The match should have been cause for young Iraqis to celebrate.
 Their national team beat Lebanon 1-0 in the first competitive international hosted by Iraq for years in the holy city of Kerbala, complete with an opening ceremony of music and dance.

 Instead, the event drew high-level criticism which many of the city's youth say shows the gulf between them and the political and religious establishment.